 8. Heat Gloves

-This particular material is used when the sublimation process is done.
+These particular heat resistant gloves are used when the sublimation printing process is done.
 Because it can protect your hands and fingers while removing the material from the heat press after the sublimation process.
 If you can wait until the materials get cool down, you can neglect this material.

 9. Shrink Wrap Sleeve